PierreRAFFA/cancel-previous-runs-action/README.md

 - push
 - merge_group

+For `pull_request` and `push` event:
+Cancellation is performed for previous runs:
+- which are `in_progress` state
+- from the same workflow
+- from the same branch
+- older than the current run

 For `merge_group` event:
+Cancellation is performed for previous runs:
+- which are `in_progress` state
+- from the same workflow
+- related the same PR
+- older than the current run

 The cancellation of the previous runs could be required when:
 - the merge queue has entries running concurrently
 - the first entry fails and all the next ones will have to run again
-This result in multiple runs executed for the same PR queued.
+This result in multiple runs executed for the same queued PR.

 ## Requirements
 - gh (comes natively with Github-hosted runners) + write permissions to setup in the repo settings